 Filter the genes using the Detection p-value.
 Setting detection at .99 (p value <0.01) means that there is a 1% false positive rate.

-Yes, please download the GenomeStudio 2011.1 installer from the Illumina website.
-It is sufficient to install the GenomeStudio Framework by clicking the respective box in the install wizard, which does not require a license key.
-It is not required to install the GenomeStudio Genotyping Module on the same computer on which the PC Module is installed.
-However, the polyploid workflow does require generating a genotyping project in the GenomeStudio Genotyping Module prior to taking the data to the PC module for polyploidy clustering.
+Yes.
+See the GenomeStudio downloads for the latest GenomeStudio installer.
+You can choose to install the GenomeStudio Framework, which does not require a licence key, by selecting the respective box in the install wizard.
+GenomeStudio Genotyping Module does not need to be installed on the same computer on which the Polyploid Genotyping Module is installed.
+However, the polyploid workflow does require generating a genotyping project in the GenomeStudio Genotyping Module prior to taking the data to the Polyploid Genotyping Module for polyploidy clustering.

-No, the PC module is a standalone software which does not require a license key.
+No, the Polyploid Genotyping module is a standalone software which does not require a license key.

-The PC Module has the same computing requirements as other GenomeStudio Microarray modules listed here.
+The Polyploid Genotyping Module has the same computing requirements as other GenomeStudio Microarray modules listed in the GenomeStudio computing requirements.

 Illumina does not provide recommendations for downstream analysis outside of GenomeStudio.

-No, it is not possible to generate a new project in the PC Module directly from idats.
+No, it is not possible to generate a new project in the Polyploid Genotyping Module directly from idats.
 The polyploid workflow requires to first generate a genotyping project in the GenomeStudio Genotyping Module from the idats.
-The genotyping project (.bsc) can then be opened in the PC Module for polyploidy clustering.
+The genotyping project (.bsc) can then be opened in the Polyploid Genotyping Module for polyploidy clustering.

 SNPs are only clustered for samples selected in the Samples Table (marked in blue).
 If no samples are selected in the Samples Table, SNPs are clustered for all samples in the Samples Table (except non-excluded samples).
-Thus, if you wish to cluster SNPs for all your non-excluded samples please make sure that no samples are selected in the Samples Table at the time of clustering (e.g. by clicking onto an area in the SNP graph).
+To cluster SNPs for all your non-excluded samples, make sure that no samples are selected in the Samples Table at the time of clustering (eg, by clicking onto an area in the SNP graph).

-Minimum Number of Points in a Cluster, Cluster Distance, and Maximum Number of Clusters in the SNP Table, which can be found in the Clustering Options dialog box.
+You can configure the following parameters to manipulate the default clustering algorithms: Minimum Number of Points in a Cluster, Cluster Distance, and Maximum Number of Clusters in the SNP Table, which is in the Clustering Options dialog box.